 For example, you might send shipments that aren’t cost-effective due to the difficulty it takes to get items to a destination.
 When integrated with other third-party data collection systems, you might realise the demand just isn’t worth it and it’s better to focus attention elsewhere.

 Today’s consumers have more information than ever before.
 They can pick a box of cereal off a supermarket shelf and, after a quick Google search, find everything they need to know.
 Nutritional information, country of origin and other customer reviews are just some of the details they can find at the touch of a button.

-IoT can make this process smooth and straightforward.
+IoT solutions can make this process smooth and straightforward.
 Imagine the box of cereal features a QR code that can be scanned.
-This gives the consumer all of the information they need - when the cereal was manufactured, where it’s come from, the route it took and when it arrived.
-Satisfied with the answers they’ve found, the shopper adds the cereal to their trolley and you’ve benefited from a sale.
+This gives the consumer all the information they need - when the cereal was manufactured, where it’s come from, the route it took and when it arrived.
+Satisfied with the answers they’ve found; the shopper adds the cereal to their trolley, and you’ve benefited from a sale.

 IoT, Industry 4.0 and Convergence